 In the Year of Darkness, 2029, the rulers of this planet devised the ultimate plan.
 They would reshape the Future by changing the Past.
 The plan required something that felt no pity.
 No pain.
 No fear.
 Something unstoppable.
 They created 'THE TERMINATOR.'
 And now, in 2014, Funko and Super 7 have followed suit, and created 'THE TERMINATOR' ReAction Figures.
 The Future will never be the same.
 Only You can change the Future, by continuing to read this blog after the jump...

-Today on Retro Wednesdays, I'm giving you a Terminator Twofer, as I look at two Terminator ReAction figures from Funko and Super 7: the chrome variant T800 Endoskeleton and Kyle Reese.
+Today I've got a Terminator Twofer, as I look at two Terminator ReAction figures from Funko and Super7: the chrome variant T800 Endoskeleton and Kyle Reese.
 One is a cybernetic being sent in to the past to destroy the mother of humanity's last hope.
 The other is a human being sent back in time to protect her.

 The card art is a cool picture of Arnold Schwarzenegger taken from the movie poster.
 The cards for the Terminator figures are all identical except for the name of the figure, no individual character portraits.
 But really, do we need anyone else other than Schwarzenegger on a Terminator box?
 I think not.
 The T800 Endoskeleton comes in a regular and chrome version.
 I guess the regular is just grey plastic, but I'm not sure because i haven't seen one yet.
 I've got the chrome version, and it's nice and shiny.
 That's the only variant in the Terminator figures so far.
 Aside from the Endoskeleton and Kyle Reese, the other figures in this line are Sarah Connor and two figures of The Terminator himself, one in his punk rock gear from the first half of the film, and one in his leather jacket and sunglasses look fromt he second half of the film.